Casco Bay: King Philip's War

-Spurred by the Wampanoag chief Metacom in what came to be known as King Philip's War, Native American warriors attacked colonial farms and settlements along the New England coast and inland areas beginning in June 1675, including in the Casco Bay region.
-If prodded into action by Metacom's militant contemporaries drumming up support in northern New England, many local tribes followed their own counsel in planning attacks in the regional conflict that some historians dub the First Abenaki War, or chose not to initiate hostilities.
+Spurred by the Wampanoag chief Metacomet in what came to be known as King Philip's War, Native American warriors attacked colonial farms and settlements along the New England coast and inland areas beginning in June 1675, including in the Casco Bay region.
+If prodded into action by Metacomet's militant contemporaries drumming up support in northern New England, many local tribes followed their own counsel in planning attacks in the regional conflict that some historians dub the First Abenaki War, or chose not to initiate hostilities.

 An artist's depiction of a Wabanaki attack included in the Thomas Hutchinson book King Philip's War, and Witchcraft in New England.

 The first attack in the Casco Bay area occurred on September 10, 1675, at a farm north of Falmouth.
 Native American warriors killed six people and three more went missing.
 After another attack at Falmouth in October, heavy snow discouraged further action by either side for the rest of the year.

 Despite concurrent peace talks by tribes to the east, in August 1676 Wabanaki Confederacy warriors raided several farms in Falmouth, killing or capturing 34 people.
 Settler Thaddeus Clark reported that survivors fled to Cushing Island, known at the time as Andrews Island for settler James Andrews.
 On Peaks Island that year, seven were killed in a Wabanaki attack after coming over from Cushing Island in search of food.

 After colonial militia leader Richard Waldron laid a trap under the guise of peace talks to capture several Wabanaki warriors who were then executed or enslaved, tribes intensified attacks on settlements throughout Maine, causing most settlers to flee south.
 After talks failed at Maquoit Bay in February 1677, Waldron again ambushed Native Americans under the guise of parley.

 In 1677, Gorges's grandson sold his land rights in Maine to the Massachusetts Bay Colony.

 As Wabanaki peoples got word of colonial authorities reaching out to leaders of the Mohawk people for assistance in Maine, they became more amenable to a truce, though significant attacks continued on Maine coastal settlements west of Casco Bay.
 Leaders of the Penobscot people signed the Treaty of Casco at Fort Loyal, in present-day Portland, on April 12, 1678, binding the Wabanaki Confederacy to ending King Philip's War.